How to Increase Foot Traffic in a Retail Store

 Home improvement retailer Lowe’s, for instance, recently partnered with Parcel Pending to install BOPIL solutions at all 1,700 of its stores nationwide to improve their customer experience.
 “With more than 60% of online orders picked up in our stores, this gives customers one more option and the added convenience and flexibility to control how and when they get that order,” said Joe McFarland, Lowe’s Executive Vice President of Stores, about the partnership.

 Retailers should consider placing their BOPIS pick-up area in a part of the store that requires customers to walk by best-selling products or sale items prior to picking up their orders.
 Furthermore, it is important to give customers the option of returning goods quickly.
-If installing smart order pickup lockers or other BOPIS solution, consider placing it near the dressing rooms to make an effort to streamline the return process for customers.
+If installing smart order pickup electronic lockers or other BOPIS solutions, consider placing it near the dressing rooms to make an effort to streamline the return process for customers.

 By implementing a BOPIS strategy, retailers can not only increase foot traffic but also help differentiate their store from online competition, which is crucial to remaining relevant in the constantly shifting retail market.